ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 nothing # hide
 ```

 In order to compute the necessary moments of large samples, one often needs to populate large arrays with realized values(in our case, of ``y_{i,t}``s).
-Creating separate containers for each guess for the parameter vector would be very costly, so instead this is done once before starting the estimation, and the data contained within will be repeatedly overwritten (note that when performing an estimation via parallel computing, these containers are internally generated separately for each thread, and hence data race is avoided).
+Creating separate containers for each guess for the parameter vector would be very costly, so instead this is done once before starting the estimation, and the data contained within will be repeatedly overwritten

+!!! note
+    When performing an estimation via parallel computing, these containers are internally generated separately for each thread, and hence data race is automatically avoided.

 In this example, we will compute cross-sectional moments in each time period and take their time-average in the final step.
 Therefore, we need to keep track of ``z`` and ``y`` (together its first and second lags) and the already computed moments.
 Defining the structure of preallocated data follows a similar logic as the previous steps.

 ```@example
 struct AR1PrealCont{S<:AbstractFloat} <: PreallocatedContainers